Temporal-Difference estimation of dynamic discrete choice models: Temporal-difference estimation

 Using the above, we obtain an estimate of $g(\cdot)$ as $\hat{g}(a,x)=r(a,x)^{\intercal}\hat{\xi}$.

-In the discrete setting, it turns out that the estimation error from $\hat{\eta}$ is not first order relevant for the estimation of $\theta^{*}$, as long as $\theta^{*}$ is estimated using a pseudo-MLE.
-This was first noted in \citet{AguirregabiriaMira2002}.

-In fact, even with continuous states, the estimation of $\hat{\xi}$ is unaffected to a first order by the estimation of $\hat{\eta}$, even though the latter only converges to the true $\eta$ at non-parametric rates.
+Interestingly, estimation of $\xi^{*}$ is unaffected to a first order by the estimation of $\hat{\eta}$, even though the latter converges to the true $\eta$ at non-parametric rates (see Section \ref{sec:Theoretical-Properties-of} for a formal statement).
 This is because an orthogonality property holds for the estimation of $\xi$, in that